jose-villar/vim-tagasort/README.md

 ## Limitations

-- This plugin doesn't work with tags whose attributes are spread across multiple lines.
+This plugin doesn't work with tags whose attributes are spread across multiple lines.

+## License

+Copyright (c) José Villar.
+Distributed under the same terms as Vim itself.
+See ``:help license``.